DecisionPad Features

 In addition to the Matrix/Worksheet view, several customizable reports or “Views” are available to break out different elements of your project for analysis, to share with others in your organization, or to file away for when the decision is audited later.

 DecisionPad is easy to explain, analytically powerful, and gives you the flexibility to collect and analyze data in the ways that work for you.
-Even more nitty-gritty details are on our Specifications page.
-You can download the Demo try DecisionPad for free, or contact Sales with any questions or to order: sales@apian.com, (800) 237-4565.
+Compare it to other appproaches at Why DecisionPad? or get the nitty-gritty specs at Specification Details.